lutsen/fileselect-controller/README.md

 ====================================

 Controller for the Lagan fileselect property.
 Lets the user select a file from a directory.
 To specify the directory and the filetypes to select, define the *extensions and *directory* property values.
+The *directory* property variable contains the path to the directory, relative to APP_PATH

 A property type controller can contain a set, read, delete and options method.
 All methods are optional.